 But maths is more than just statistics, percentages and good test scores.
 Maths in conjunction with science teaches us:

 - Recognising patterns

 - Being open to new information.

-On a whole, a better understanding and further learning of mathematics enables us to gain a better understanding and to think creatively and critically, regardless of our area of work.
+On the whole, a better understanding and further learning of mathematics enables us to think creatively and critically, regardless of our area of work.

 Our Top tips

 We understand that there are a lot of negative feelings around maths as a subject.
 But there’s no need to be worried, it’s now easier than ever to work on areas you may be lacking in.
 Yes, maths can be hard, but with our top 4 helpful tips, improving your maths skills should be a doddle.

 - Play Moving Maths, Size Counts and Square numbers in Peak